johnmee/johnmee.com/pages/minimum-wage.md

 ### You will be offered less than the minimum wage

-To break up the work-from-home isolation, I went for a casual job at the Gloria Jeans franchise a block from home in Manly NSW.
+To break up some work-from-home isolation, I went for a casual job at the Gloria Jeans franchise a block from home in Manly NSW.
 Just as it is illegal for an employer to pay less than the award, it is illegal for an employee to accept less than the minimum wage.